 To stay ahead of the competition, it is important to audit your competitors’ social media channels.
 Here are some factors you can look into:

 - What tone of voice does your competitor use?

 - Who are the people interacting with their social media posts?

 - Which social media channels are they active on?

 - What is their content mix in terms of brand marketing versus direct marketing posts?

 - How often do they post on social media

 - What are the types of posts which perform best

 Another way to gather information is to approach your customers directly.
 Conduct surveys or focus group sessions to discover their demographic information such as their age, gender, occupation, housing types, income, and location.

-It is also necessary to find out their motivations, challenges, and goals in life.
+It is also necessary to find out what their motivations, challenges, and goals are in life.
 The information gleaned will give you a deeper understanding of your customers, allowing you to uncover their underlying needs.